2025 Impact Milestones: Launching New Basic Needs and Stabilization Programs Across the Region

 • St. Vincent de Paul Society Bend: $7,500

 2024 also marked our successful merger with United Way of the Columbia-Willamette, enhancing operational efficiency and expanding our reach.
-This milestone, coupled with the release of United Way’s ALICE Report, a study of financial hardship highlighting the challenges faced by Central Oregon households, underscores our commitment to addressing systemic barriers and promoting equity.
+This milestone, coupled with the release of United Way’s ALICE Report, a study of financial hardship highlighting the challenges faced by Central Oregon households, underscores our commitment to addressing systemic barriers and promoting fairness.

 “As we reflect on the past year, we are incredibly proud of all we have accomplished, including the deployment of funds for critical services supporting our community members, as well as the completion of a strategic merger that has strengthened our organization.
 Looking ahead, we are excited to launch our new transportation program, which promises to bring much-needed solutions to our community, and to award more federal funds across our region.
 We are poised for another year of growth and success, and thankful for the support of our community,” said Diana Fischetti, our Regional Executive Director.